Chien Lee: Career

-Lee is the founder, chairman, and CEO of NewCity Capital, a private investment company, focused on the sport and hospitality industries.
+Lee is the founder, Chairman, and CEO of NewCity Capital, a private investment company, focused on the sport and hospitality industries.
 In August 1989, he founded Lee Holdings Company Inc., a US-based investment company focused on the acquisition of real estate assets.
 Later in 2005, Lee actively invested in the hospitality Industry, co-founding 7 Days Inn (NYSE: SVN), one of the largest budget hotel chains in China.
 In 2014, Lee invested in The Grand Ho Tram Strip in Vietnam, one of the region's largest integrated resorts.

-In 2016, Lee forayed into professional sports investment and acquired multiple European soccer clubs, building one of the largest portfolios in the world.
-As of March 2022, Lee has invested in 8 European football clubs.
-He has created an internal infrastructure and a management team who are able to operate businesses in multiple countries, each with their own unique culture, language, and operational differences.
+In 2016, Lee forayed into professional sports investment and acquired multiple European football clubs, building one of the largest European football portfolios in the world by number of clubs. since June 2016, Lee has invested in 9 European football clubs.

+He has created an internal infrastructure and a management team who are able to operate businesses in multiple countries, each with its own unique culture, language, and operational differences.
 His multi-club ownership is acknowledged as a unique business model in the world's most popular sport.

-In a 2018 interview with Forbes, Lee stated that as a long-term investor in football, he would use a data approach to identify talents, focusing on young players on the sporting side, and balancing the budget on the business side.
-His strategy contrasts sharply with that of many other investors currently in European football, where huge sums of money are invested in marquee players and success is expected overnight.
+In a 2018 interview with Forbes, Lee stated that:

 Lee's ambition to build a European football empire continues as his soccer portfolio keeps expanding; the multi-club ownership gives Lee advantages beyond talent recruitment, capitalizing on the global reach of soccer and maximizing lucrative sponsorship revenues, as well as helping the football clubs grow and become more competitive.